rticommunity/kubernetes-examples/external_to_pod_gw/README.md

 `$ kubectl get nodes -o wide`

-Use this command to get IP addresses of nodes (For PUBLIC_IP, you can use an IP addresses of externally accessible node).
+Use this command to get IP addresses of nodes (For PUBLIC_IP, you can use an IP address of externally accessible nodes).

 **Lastly, update the values for PUBLIC_IP (with one of IP addresses of nodes) and PUBLIC_PORT (with the assigned node port) as necessary in this file.**